Bette Davis’ Reported Reaction to Joan Crawford’s Death Was Jaw-Dropping

 The pair were vicious and nasty to each other on set, doing mean and hurtful things in order to get back at one another.
-Years later, when Davis heard of Crawford’s death, she said something jaw-dropping.
+Years later, when Davis heard of Crawford’s death, she reportedly said something jaw-dropping.

-This is how Bette Davis and Joan Crawford’s feud began
+How Bette Davis and Joan Crawford’s feud began

 The tension between Davis and Crawford was a documented fact in Hollywood, so much so that Ryan Murphy chronicled their relationship in his 2017 miniseries, Feud.
 However, not many people know how the actors’ animosity toward one another began.